-- 12.1 Have access to sufficient resources to carry out its duties, including access to the company secretary and other Group functions for assistance as required. - 12.2 Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members. - 12.3 Give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed/ non listed companies and formation and operation of share schemes including but not limited to the Companies Act 2006, the principles and provisions of the Code, the requirements of the Listing Rules, the Financial Conduct Authority's Prospectus Rules and Disclosure Guidance and Transparency Rules as well as guidelines published by the Investment Association, Institutional Shareholder Services, Glass Lewis, the Pensions and Lifetime Savings Association, and any other applicable rules, as appropriate. - 12.4 Work and liaise as necessary with all other board committees including the nominations committee in respect of any remuneration package to be offered to any new appointee of the board. - 12.5 The Committee shall arrange for periodic reviews of its own performance and review, at least annually, its terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the board for approval.
+12.1 Have access to sufficient resources to carry out its duties, including access to the company secretary and other Group functions for assistance as required.

+12.2 Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members.

+12.3 Give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed/ non listed companies and formation and operation of share schemes including but not limited to the Companies Act 2006, the principles and provisions of the Code, the requirements of the Listing Rules, the Financial Conduct Authority's Prospectus Rules and Disclosure Guidance and Transparency Rules as well as guidelines published by the Investment Association, Institutional Shareholder Services, Glass Lewis, the Pensions and Lifetime Savings Association, and any other applicable rules, as appropriate.